s3rgiux/hexacopter_optitrack/README.md

  rosrun control_drone control_drone_node
 ```

-This dorne wil put PX4 on Offboard mode and could be dangerous so preferently use a RC tranmitter to change the mode just in case
+To run this script the drone should be put first in postion mode, and the program will put PX4 on Offboard mode, this mode could be dangerous so preferently use a RC tranmitter to change the mode to Manual if is needed.